-First Ten: During the first ten or eleven hours of class, we will review everything you should have learned in your previous programming classes.
+First block: During the first twelve hours of class, we will review everything we assume you learned in your previous programming classes.
 We will show you how to do these same things using Perl.
 There is a program due almost every day.
 We end with the first midterm exam.